hernangonzalez1987/test-unico/Readme.md

 ## Installation

-The APIs can be run using docker or directly using python scripts.
+The APIs can be run using docker.

 To install docker follow the instructions from https://docs.docker.com/engine/install/.